Hacknock/leadyou/public/md/privacy-policy.md

 ### Types of personal information

-- Combination of user's name and email address
+- Combination of user's name and email address.
-- User Inquiries to Hacknock
+- User Inquiries to Hacknock.

 ### Purpose of use